 Sewer gas combines gases created by decomposing organic household or industrial waste.
 The primary components of sewer gas include methane, hydrogen sulfide, ammonia, carbon dioxide, and nitrogen.
 Methane and hydrogen sulfide are the most concerning due to their toxic and flammable properties.

-The Dangers of Sewer Gas Leakssewer gas leak symptoms
+The Dangers of Sewer Gas Leaks

 Health Risks